youngsoul/tello-adv-setup/Readme.md

 After a few seconds you should see a window open up showing the video stream.
 Select the window to make it the active window and you can now issue keyboard commands.

+## DroneBlocks Tello Script Runner

+In this last section we are going to cover a script that we will use in many of the advanced Tello programming courses.

+The script is, `tello_script_runner.py'

 ## Conclusion

 Congratulations!
 You have successfully completed this tutorial and verified that your development environment is ready to build advanced Tello programming with Python.